iotaledger/wasp/readme.md

 plugin.
 This version of Goshimmer is located in the [`master+wasp` branch of the Goshimmer repository](https://github.com/iotaledger/goshimmer/tree/master+wasp).

-The only difference between standard Goshimmer (the `develop` branch) and the `master+wasp` branch is the `WaspConn` plugin, which accepts connections from Wasp nodes.
+The only difference between standard Goshimmer (`master` branch) and the `master+wasp` branch is the `WaspConn` plugin, which accepts connections from Wasp nodes.